Heavy-Division/B78XH/.github/CONTRIBUTING.md

 # Contributing to B78X Heavy
 <img src="https://media.discordapp.net/attachments/927293618295824415/966187066058764338/hdgithub_banner.png">

+# What can be worked on/altered?

+Before you begin, it may be helpful to understand what you want to work on, and whether it is possible due to the encryption of various 787 source code files.

+> Keep in mind this list is not set in stone, and Asobo may unlock more of the files to allow 3rd party changes.

+### Unable to alter due to encryption
+* Forking into a separate aircraft from the default
+* Alterations to the 3D model
+* Lighting
+* EFB Support
+* Flight Model and Behavior
+* System Connections (e.g. Hydraulic systems affect on 3d model animations and flight behavior)
+* Unable to animate currently non-animated switches/knobs/buttons

+### Possible projects:
+* All display frontends (Except EFB)
+* Autopilot logic (With some exceptions such as using the bank angle variable)
+* Custom panel textures (not including text)
+* Custom Sounds (Engines, Cockpit, Switches, etc.)

 # Setup
 ***
 Thank you for your interest in contributing to the B78X Heavy project.
 To get started, you'll need to download